 COLUMBUS, Ohio—The Greater Columbus Arts Council (Arts Council), in partnership with the Columbus Museum of Art (CMA), is pleased to announce that applications are open for the 2022 Aminah Brenda Lynn Robinson Fellowship.

-Launched in 2020 along with a separate residency, the fellowship celebrates the legacy of Columbus artist Aminah Brenda Lynn Robinson by recognizing the exemplary work of a Columbus-based African-American visual artist.
-In 2021 both programs are made possible with the financial support of Loann Crane.
+Launched in 2020 along with a separate residency, the fellowship celebrates the legacy of Columbus artist Aminah Brenda Lynn Robinson by recognizing the exemplary work of a Columbus-based African American visual artist.
+Both programs are made possible with the financial support of Loann Crane.

-The Aminah Brenda Lynn Robinson Fellowship provides an unrestricted $15,000 grant to an African-American professional visual artist residing in Franklin County.
-The 90-day fellowship includes community outreach activities (facilitated by Arts Council staff) and the opportunity for a public presentation and/or exhibition.
-The application deadline is June 15, 2021.
+The Aminah Brenda Lynn Robinson Fellowship provides an unrestricted $15,000 grant to an African American professional visual artist residing in Franklin County.
+The 90-day fellowship includes community outreach activities (facilitated by Museum staff) and the opportunity for a public presentation and/or exhibition.
+The application deadline is Nov.
+8, 2021.

-When she was 17, she moved with her family to the Shepard neighborhood on the near east side of the city.
-She eventually purchased her own home in that same neighborhood and lived there the rest of her life.
+When she was 17, she moved with her family to Columbus’ Shepard neighborhood.
+In 1974, she purchased her own home in that same neighborhood and lived there for 40 years.
 When she died in 2015, Robinson left her estate, including her house, to the Columbus Museum of Art.

 Applications will be juried by a committee that includes representatives from the Shepard and Poindexter neighborhoods where Robinson lived, CMA, the Arts Council and an artist or arts educator familiar with Robinson’s work and history.

 For complete guidelines and to apply, go to: gcac.org/grants-services/individual-artist-fellowships.

 Mission of the Columbus Museum of Art: To create great experiences with great art for everyone. www.columbusmuseum.org